pedrohbtp/pulumi-typescript-docker/README.md

 # pulumi-typescript-docker
 Repository with a docker image with pulumi typescript already set

+You can use the build image from: https://hub.docker.com/r/pedrohbtp/pulumi-typescript-docker

 # How to run

 Rename the file rename.pulumi.env to pulumi.env and place your information